wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_decoderawtransaction.md

 ---
-title: zec:decoderawtransaction \[POST\]
+title: zec:decoderawtransaction - Zcash
-description: Return a JSON object representing the serialized, hex-encodedtransaction.
+description: Example code for the zec:decoderawtransaction json-rpc method. Сomplete guide on how to use zec:decoderawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters